shieldworks/aegis-web/versions/v0.13.0/docs/architecture.md

 If the `main` container does not have a public/private key pair in memory, it will attempt to retrieve it from the `/key` volume.
-If that fails, it will generate a brand new key pair and then store it in the `safe-age-key` secret.
+If that fails, it will generate a brand new key pair and then store it in the `aegis-safe-age-key` secret.

 [csi-driver]: https://github.com/spiffe/spiffe-csi